Winter Theme and Centers for Preschoolers

 Cooking activities have many benefits for your preschoolers such as:

-• Science – talking about how ingredients reacts when they are mixed, colors, textures, smells,
+- Science – talking about how ingredients react when they are mixed, colors, textures, smells,

-Red and Green Pinwheel Cookie Recipe – This red and green pinwheel cookie recipe is super simple to make, and children will love their colorful creations.
-It starts with an easy sugar cookie base, and then just needs to add a few extra items.
+- Red and Green Pinwheel Cookie Recipe – This red and green pinwheel cookie recipe is super simple to make, and children will love their colorful creations.
+It starts with an easy sugar cookie base and then adds a few extra items.

-White Cake Mix Christmas Cookies – Quick and easy to make, these Christmas cookies only ingredients six ingredients.
+- White Cake Mix Christmas Cookies – Quick and easy to make, these Christmas cookies need only six ingredients.

 Decorations

 An important part of any celebration or theme is adding decorations, having your classroom look beautiful, and putting everybody in a good and happy mood.
-Besides, anybody that enters the classroom must be able to tell what is the theme that you are using that week.
+Besides, anybody who enters the classroom must be able to see the theme that you are using that week.

 Pin It For Later